brianliu97/brianliu97.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD candidate at the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
+I am a fourth-year PhD candidate at the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
 I work at the intersection of statistical machine learning and discrete optimization and develop methods to make ML algorithms interpretable.
 Prior to grad school, I worked as a Data and Applied Scientist at Microsoft.

 Please find my CV [here](files/cvbrian.pdf).